-Around the time, that Dr. Lee was certified in Pediatrics, he married Mary Sue Oy Kwong in March of 1950 in Revelstoke, British Columbia.
+Dr. Lee married Mary Sue Oy Kwong in March of 1950 in Revelstoke, British Columbia.
 Mrs. Lee was the youngest of 10 children born to Wong Kwong and the former Yvonne Lee Wong.
 Mrs. Lee was born on the 26th of January, 1922 in Edmonton, Alberta, but spent her childhood growing up in Revelstoke, British Columbia.
 Mrs. Lee’s parents were both born in China.
 Mrs. Lee graduated from the Vancouver General Hospital School of Nursing.

-Dr. Lee opened his practice in Chatham, Ontario on August 1st, 1950.
+Dr. Lee opened his medical practice in Chatham on August 1st, 1950.
 He was a member of the American Academy of Pediatrics, the Canadian Pediatric Society and the Detroit Pediatric Society.
-Dr. Lee was Chief of Staff at St. Joseph’s Hospital and the Public General Hospital’s in Chatham and he was Vice President and President of the Kent Medical Society.
+Dr. Lee was Chief of Staff at St. Joseph’s Hospital and the Public General Hospital’s in Chatham and he was the President of the Kent County Medical Society in 1967.

 Dr. and Mrs. Lee were actively involved in the Chatham-Kent Community.
 Dr. Lee served on the Board of Directors of the Chatham Y.M.C.A., the Kent County Children’s Treatment Centre, the Chatham Community Chest and the Kent County Diabetic Society.
 Dr. Lee was a member of the Board of Directors of the Ontario Medical Association for three terms.
 He received the St. Joseph’s Hospital Dedication Shield and the O.M.A.
 Glenn Sawyer Award.

 Dr. and Mrs. Lee had 5 children; Robin, Laurence, Adrian, Jacqueline and Jeremy.
-Their son Robin died in childhood.
+Sadly Robin died in childhood.
 Their son, Dr. Laurence Lee became a physician.
 Their children Adrian, Jacqueline and Jeremy had careers in corporations in the transportation, telecommunications, consumer packaged goods, pharmaceuticals and chemical sectors.
-Jacqueline “Lani” died on the 25th of January, 2018.
+Jacqueline “Lani” Lee died on the 25th of January, 2018.

 Dr Lee retired in 1985 and Mrs. Lee retired in 1987.
-In his spare time, he enjoyed playing golf and he enjoyed playing the piano.
-Mrs. Lee enjoyed cooking and she was and an expert seamstress.
+In his spare time, Dr. Lee enjoyed playing golf and he enjoyed playing the piano.
+Mrs. Lee enjoyed cooking and she was an expert seamstress.
 Dr. and Mrs. Lee enjoyed spending time with their family and friends.